KenKundert/assimilate/doc/configuring.rst

 ~~~~~~~~~~~~~~~~~~~~

 If ``'yes``, the :ref:`compact command <compact>` is run after deleting an
-archive or pruning a repository.
+archive or pruning or recreating a repository.

 If you set this to yes, your cannot use the :ref:`undelete command <undelete>`.